At some point, while traveling, you'll probably find yourself in a completely different city, if not country, for New Year's Eve.

 There is still plenty to do in the city itself, with public transport running all night long.

-Shibuya crossing is one of the best places to see in the new year, boasting easy access to plenty of nightclubs nearby if you're in the mood for a dance or song after the countdown completes.
+Shibuya Crossing is one of the best places to see in the new year, with easy access to plenty of nearby nightclubs if you're in the mood for a dance or a song after the countdown ends.

 Alternatively, you can welcome in the new year with Hatsumode, which refers to the first visit of the year to a shrine.

-The wait to get into the shrines can be long – make sure you bundle up in your warmest clothes to fend off the cold.
+After the clock strikes, people flock to the nearest shrine to make a wish and say a prayer, often leaving a donation in its wake.
+The wait to get into the shrines can be long, so make sure you bundle up in your warmest clothes to fend off the cold.

 Dubai, U.A.E.